John A. Costello

-John Aloysius Costello (20 June 1891 – 5 January 1976) was an Irish Fine Gael politician who served as Taoiseach from 1948 to 1951 and from 1954 to 1957, Leader of the Opposition from 1951 to 1954 and from 1957 to 1959, and Attorney General of Ireland from 1926 to 1932.
+John Aloysius Costello (20 June 1891 – 5 January 1976) was an Irish Fine Gael politician who served as Taoiseach from 1948 to 1951 and from 1954 to 1957.
+He was leader of the opposition from 1951 to 1954 and from 1957 to 1959 and attorney general from 1926 to 1932.
 He served as a Teachta Dála (TD) from 1933 to 1943 and from 1944 to 1969.

 Early life

 Costello was born on 20 June 1891, in Fairview, Dublin.
 He was the younger son of John Costello senior, a civil servant, and Rose Callaghan.
-He was educated at St Joseph's, Fairview, and then moved to O'Connell School, for senior classes, and later attended University College Dublin, where he graduated with a degree in modern languages and law.
+He was educated at St Joseph's, Fairview and then moved to O'Connell School for senior classes.
+He later attended University College Dublin, where he graduated with a degree in modern languages and law.
 He studied at King's Inns to become a barrister, winning the Victoria Prize there in 1913 and 1914.

-Costello was called to the Irish Bar in 1914, and practised as a barrister until 1922.
+Costello was called to the Irish Bar in 1914 and practised as a barrister until 1922.

 Irish Free State

-In 1922, Costello joined the staff at the office of the Attorney General in the newly established Irish Free State.
-Three years later he was called to the inner bar, and the following year, 1926, he became Attorney General of Ireland, upon the formation of the Cumann na nGaedheal government, led by W. T. Cosgrave.
+In 1922, Costello joined the staff at the office of the attorney general in the newly established Irish Free State.
+Three years later he was called to the inner bar, and the following year, 1926, he became attorney general upon the formation of the Cumann na nGaedheal government led by W. T. Cosgrave.
 While serving in this position he represented the Free State at Imperial Conferences and League of Nations meetings.

-He was also elected a Bencher of the Honourable Society of King's Inns.
-Costello lost his position as Attorney General of Ireland when Fianna Fáil came to power in 1932.
+He was also elected a bencher of the Honourable Society of King's Inns.
+Costello lost his position as attorney general when Fianna Fáil came to power in 1932.
 The following year, however, he was elected to Dáil Éireann as a Cumann na nGaedheal TD.
-Cumann na nGaedheal soon merged with other parties to form Fine Gael.
+His party soon merged with other parties to form Fine Gael.

 Blueshirts speech

-On 28 February 1934, during a Dáil debate on a bill to outlaw the wearing of uniforms (a bill specifically designed to curtail the Blueshirts, a uniformed movement then associated with Fine Gael and formed to defend their candidates, meeting and rallies from IRA attack), Costello made a speech opposing the bill that has generated controversy ever since.
-In response to an assertion by Minister for Justice P. J. Ruttledge, that the Blueshirts had fascist leanings like the Italian Blackshirts and German Brownshirts, and that other European nations had taken similar actions against similar organisations, Costello stated:
+On 28 February 1934, a Dáil debate was held on a bill to outlaw the wearing of uniforms (specifically designed to curtail the Blueshirts, a uniformed movement then associated with Fine Gael and formed to defend their candidates, meeting and rallies from IRA attack).
+Costello made a speech opposing the bill that has generated controversy ever since.
+In response to an assertion by minister for justice P. J. Ruttledge, that the Blueshirts had fascist leanings like the Italian Blackshirts and German Brownshirts, and that other European nations had taken similar actions against similar organisations, Costello stated:

-The remark was a small part of a much longer speech whose main point was that the bill was an unconstitutional over-reaction by the Fianna Fáil government and an unfair scapegoating of the Blueshirts movement.
-However, the quote has since been the subject of much historical debate regarding the extent to which the Blueshirts, and by extension Fine Gael – and Costello himself – had ties to European fascist movements.
+The remark was a small part of a much longer speech whose main point was that the bill was an unconstitutional overreaction by the Fianna Fáil government and an unfair scapegoating of the Blueshirts movement.
+However, the quote has since been the subject of much debate regarding the extent to which the Blueshirts, and by extension Fine Gael – and Costello himself – had ties to European fascist movements.